R-mode constraints from neutron star equation of state: Results and Discussions

 \section{Results and Discussions}

 Firstly, we concentrate our study on the dependence of the critical angular velocity $\Omega_c$, on the bulk neutron stars properties, that is mass, radius and density distribution in the case of the fluid neutron star interior.
-In particular, we use various analytical solutions of the TOV equations in the framework provided by the relation~(\ref{Omegac-T-all}).
+In particular, we use various analytical solutions of the TOV equations in the framework provided by the relations~(\ref{Omegac-T-all-1}) and (\ref{Omegac-T-all-2}).
 Actually, for low values of $T$ the dissipation mechanism is dominated by the shear viscosity and by the bulk viscosity for high values of $T$.

-In Fig.~1(a), we plot the density distribution for the seven selected analytical solutions that correspond to a neutron star with $M=1.4 M_{\odot}$ and $R=12.53$ Km.
+In Fig.~1(a), we plot the density distribution for the seven selected analytical solutions, as well as the corresponding standard $n=1$ polytropic density profile, that correspond to a neutron star with $M=1.4 M_{\odot}$ and $R=12.53$ Km .
 The four cases with finite density at the surface are suitable to describe the quark stars interiors.
 However, these solutions are taken into account for comparison and also in order to examine with completeness the density distribution effects on the r-mode instability window.
+It is also obvious that the Newtonian density profiles of the polytrope $n=1$, which has been used extended in r-mode calculations, deviates from the corresponding relativistic profile mainly at the core of the neutron star.
+So, it is interesting to examine in which extent this deviation affect the instability window.

-In Fig.~1(b), we plot the instability window for the seven analytical solutions mentioned before and for $M=1.4 M_{\odot}$ and $R=12.53$ Km.
+In Fig.~1(b), we plot the instability window for the seven analytical solutions mentioned before and the polytropic $n=1$ solution for $M=1.4 M_{\odot}$ and $R=12.53$ Km.
 It is obvious that all solutions predict similar results.
-In particular, the three realistic solutions lead to a small increase of $\Omega_c$ compared to the other four cases.
-It is concluded that the instability window exhibits a small dependence on the mass distribution.
-Actually, the expression~(\ref{Omegac-T-all}) is a key to explain this behavior.
+In particular, the three realistic solutions and the polytropic one lead to a small increase of $\Omega_c$ compared to the other four cases.
+The use of the polytropic solution, produces almost the same instability window compared to the three relativist solutions.
+In particular, there is a deviation on the values of $\Omega_c$ less than $4 \%$.
+It is also concluded that the instability window exhibits a small dependence on the mass distribution.
+Actually, expression~ (\ref{Omegac-T-all-1}) is a key to explain this behavior.
 For low values of $T$, that means for ${\cal Y} \ll 1$, then $\Omega_c \simeq b^{1/6}$.
 After some algebra we found the relation

 According to (\ref{Oc-apr-1}), $\Omega_c$ is almost independent from the mass $M$, but depends appreciably on the radius $R$.
 The factor ${\cal J}_1$ is mainly correlated with the density distribution and depends weakly on $M$ and $R$.
 However, due to the exponent $1/6$ the total contribution on $\Omega_c$ is almost negligible.
 By employing the Tolman VII solution for $M=1.4 M_{\odot}$, Eq.~(\ref{Oc-apr-1}) takes the form